 Due to the fact that we undertake to translate historical documents, we participate in the promotion of Polish history abroad.

-The Station Museum is a local government-run cultural institution, entered into the Register of Cultural Institutions held by the self-government of the Mazowieckie Voivodeship.
-It has been jointly established by the self-government of the Mazowieckie Voivodeship and Polskie Koleje Państwowe S.A. (the Polish State Railways Joint Stock Company) under the conditional agreement of 8th May 2015, and annex no. 1 thereto, on the establishment and running of the local government-run cultural institution registered as “Stacja Muzeum” (The Station Museum), pursuant to Article 21.2 of the Act on organisation and maintenance of cultural activities of 25th October 1991, between the Mazowieckie Voivodeship and Polskie Koleje Państwowe S.A.
+Museum Station is a local government-run cultural institution, entered into the Register of Cultural Institutions held by the self-government of the Mazowieckie Voivodeship.
+It has been jointly established by the self-government of the Mazowieckie Voivodeship and Polskie Koleje Państwowe S.A. (the Polish State Railways Joint Stock Company) under the conditional agreement of 8th May 2015, and annex no. 1 thereto, on the establishment and running of the local government-run cultural institution registered as “Stacja Muzeum” (Museum Station), pursuant to Article 21.2 of the Act on organisation and maintenance of cultural activities of 25th October 1991, between the Mazowieckie Voivodeship and Polskie Koleje Państwowe S.A.

-The Station Museum collects historical rail objects such as rolling stock, railway infrastructure elements as well as relics of Polish railway history, i.a. railway maps, models and railway mock-ups, standards of railroad labour unions of the interwar period, clocks and watches, lamps, telephones and uniforms, documents, photographs, etc. The Station is active in many areas such as exhibition, education and research.
+Museum Station collects historical rail objects such as rolling stock, railway infrastructure elements as well as relics of Polish railway history, i.a. railway maps, models and railway mock-ups, standards of railroad labour unions of the interwar period, clocks and watches, lamps, telephones and uniforms, documents, photographs, etc. The Museum is active in many areas such as exhibition, education and research.

 Diuna Translation Agency supports the Committee for the Protection of Children’s Rights almost from the very beginning of our business activity.